bjoernalbers/gollum-auth/README.md

 [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 to gollum so that only authenticated users have access to your wiki.
 Optionally you can allow readonly-access for unauthenticated guests.
+Also the current user's name and e-mail are passed to gollum (via session key `gollum.author`) to see who changed what.

 ## Installation